Last Updated November 19, 2024

 💡 Pro tip: Get more traction by sharing your infographics on Pinterest, the ultimate visual social media platform.

-Make an interactive press release using SlideShares
+How to make an interactive press release using SlideShare

 No longer a repository for dusty decks of old webinars and keynotes, SlideShare is the most trafficked presentation-sharing site in the world.
 At three-billion slide views per month, it’s also an incredibly powerful PR and content marketing channel.
 Hit the front page, and your content is almost certain to go viral, generating tens of thousands of free views for your brand.